 Originally published on May 14, 2020

-On May 26, the Canadian Intellectual Property Office (CIPO) announced another extension and now all deadlines falling between March 16 and June 12, 2020 have been automatically extended until June 15, 2020.
+On August 5, the Canadian Intellectual Property Office (CIPO) announced its final extension of designated days and now all deadlines falling between March 16 and August 21, 2020 have been automatically extended until August 24, 2020.

-This is the fifth such extension announced by CIPO as part of its precautionary measures against COVID-19 and CIPO continues to advise that further extensions may be granted if the circumstances that led to this continue.
+This is the ninth such extension announced by CIPO as part of its precautionary measures against COVID-19 and CIPO has advised that this will be the last such extension.

-Even in these exceptional times, CIPO remains open for business and this announcement notes that CIPO is working to eliminate any residual delays in services that occurred as a result of the COVID-19 outbreak.
+As we approach the end of this period of designated days, CIPO remains open for business and its staff are working to alleviate backlogs caused by COVID-19 restrictions.
 As we noted in our report of March 24, it is as important as ever to have new trademark applications filed expeditiously, especially when filing via Madrid.
 However, help has been announced for users who miss deadlines for sending communications to the World Intellectual Property Organization because of COVID-19, as noted in our report of April 22.

 Our IP Team at Gowling WLG is monitoring the situation and will continue to keep you informed as further developments arise.
 In these exceptional circumstances, all Gowling WLG clients can continue to expect to receive the same high level of service and our team remains fully available to address your needs, including those related to COVID-19.